syncfusion-content/wpf-docs/wpf/OLAP-Chart/Localization.md

 ---
 layout: post
-title: Localization | OLAP Chart | Syncfusion
+title: Localization in WPF Olap Chart control | Syncfusion
-description: Support to localize the control to a specific locale based on current culture | OLAP Chart | Syncfusion
+description: Learn about Localization support in Syncfusion WPF Olap Chart control and more.
 platform: wpf
 control: OLAP Chart
 documentation: ug
 ---

-# Localization
+# Localization in WPF Olap Chart

 Localization is the key feature for providing software solutions targeted at global users.
 The OLAP chart allows users to localize the control to a specific locale and supports "resx" based localization.